 Substance addiction leaves parents questioning themselves.
 Something’s happening at home but they can’t put their finger on what it is.
 At first little things turn up missing, a favorite collectible of his sister’s or $5 you thought you had in your wallet.
-You don’t pay attention, things get lost, you forget.
+You don’t pay attention, things get lost, and you forget.
 Then more items go missing, this time $20 from your wallet and $50 from his sister that she had been saving.
 You ask him because he’s the only other one there and the lying starts.
 He shrugs it off and has no idea what you’re talking about; he even helps you look for the missing money.

 What began with a couple of missing things and perceived normal teenage experimentation has turned into a desperate independent hunt for money by your child in order to sustain their addiction.
-The addiction takes over your child’s brain function, fueling full-time lying and manipulation as well as stealing.
+Addiction takes over your child’s brain function, fueling full-time lying and manipulation as well as stealing.
 Recovering drug addicts reveal that if their lips were moving, they were lying.

 The majority of parents will all say they wish they had listened.
 Listened to the signs, instead of searching for the answers.
 Looking for answers implies that there’s one answer out there that will help you to make sense of this and “fix him.”
 They wish they had learned to listen to the still voice inside that had been there all along.

-Parents of substance abusing youth need to come to terms with the reality that there may not be one answer for addiction and that loving their child just for today is what they get.
-When the smoke has cleared and they have a better picture of their sons situation and the family dysfunction that ensued, parents are saying that what they could’ve done differently was to listen without emotions…..to the signs of addiction.
+Parents of substance-abusing youth need to come to terms with the reality that there may not be one answer for addiction and that loving their child just for today is what they get.
+When the smoke has cleared and they have a better picture of their son’s situation and the family dysfunction that ensued, parents are saying that what they could’ve done differently was to listen without emotions…..to the signs of addiction.